 Bake 8 cookies at a time for 11 minutes at 350 degrees Fahrenheit on a parchment lined baking sheet.

-Hint: Immediately after removing cookies from oven, place a round cookie cutter (affiliate link) or the rim of a wide drinking glass around each baked cookie and gently swirl the edges of the cookie.
-This will push the cookie into a uniformly round shape.
+Immediately after removing cookies from oven, place a round cookie cutter or the rim of a wide drinking glass around each baked cookie and gently swirl the edges of the cookie.
+This will push the cookie into a uniformly round and somewhat thicker shape.

 Variations

-- Chocolate chunks - Chocolate and biscoff make a delicious combination.
-I omitted chocolate chunks from this recipe as I wanted the Biscoff flavor to take center stage.
-That said, more chocolate never harmed anyone!
-Stir in ½ to 1 cup (3 to 6 ounces) of chopped bar chocolate or chocolate chips after incorporating the dry ingredients.
+White chocolate pairs well with the warm, spiced flavor of cookie butter.
+Stir in ½ to 1 cup (3 to 6 ounces) of chopped white chocolate or white chocolate chips after adding the dry ingredients.

 Equipment

-Cookie scoop - To bake these cookies, I use this medium cookie scoop which measures out 1½ Tablespoons of dough.
-It's a size 40.
-I love using a cookie scoop for drop cookies.
-It keeps them uniform in size, which also helps them to bake evenly.
+Cookie scoop - To bake these cookies, I use a #40 medium cookie scoop which measures out 1½ Tablespoons of dough.
+It portions the dough uniformly, which helps the cookies bake evenly.

-Round cookie cutters - Use a round cookie cutter or the rim of an upside down glass to push the cookies back into a round shape after baking.
-Do this as soon as you remove them from the oven while they are still hot and pliable.
-I've had this set of round cookie cutters for years, and I use it all the time.
+Round cookie cutters - Use a round cookie cutter or the rim of an upside down glass to push the cookies back into a round shape immediately after baking, while they are still hot and pliable.

 📖 Recipe